 This unit is one of the most portable, convenient generators we’ve seen on the market–solar or not!
 It’s built around a suitcase frame, with a fold-open design that includes two solar panels, a charge controller, and built-in battery.

 The Phoenix can be carried and set up pretty much anywhere, as long as there’s sun.
 Unlike gas generators, it doesn’t always need fuel to provide electricity.
 You can open it on the occasional sunny day, leave it on the kitchen table for a few hours, and keep it topped up for when you need it!

 It may be compact, but it has more than enough power to run tech and communications equipment, top up backup batteries, and keep CPAP machines running in a pinch.
 We think it’s a great choice for camping trips, or for keeping the essentials online during a power outage.

-Read our full review of the Firefly, and check out the rest of our favorite solar generators here.
+Read our full review of the Phoenix, and check out the rest of our favorite solar generators here.